 AICA has adopted both a defined benefit pension plan and a defined contribution pension plan.
 The Human Resources Department, which is the division in charge of managing the defined benefit pension fund, appropriately manages it such as by obtaining information on the status of management from asset managers including life insurance companies and trust banks.

 Principle 3.1 Full Disclosure

-(1) AICA objectives (e.g., corporate philosophy), management strategies, and business plans AICA objectives (corporate philosophy), business plans, and management strategies are disclosed on AICA's website.
+(1) AICA objectives (e.g., corporate philosophy), management strategies, and business plans AICA objectives (corporate philosophy), management strategies and business plans are disclosed on AICA's website.

 <Corporate Principle>

 Challenge and Creation

 <Corporate Philosophy>